sindresorhus/sindresorhus.github.com/source/content/apps/dato.md

 I'm hoping to have this done later this year.
 It's quite a complicated feature.

-#### Can you integrate with Cron?
+#### Can you integrate with Notion Calendar (previously Cron)? {#notion-calendar}

-The integration is already done, but Cron has multiple bugs that make it not work properly.
-We will have to wait for Cron to fix these bugs.
+The integration is already done, but Notion Calendar has multiple bugs that make it not work properly.
+We will have to wait for them to fix these bugs.

 #### Can you localize the app into my language?